pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

 Roughly speaking, in contrastive learning we try to learn vector representation of the input data by comparing and contrasting examples with each other.
-For instances that we deem similar in some sense, we want their vector representation to be close according to some distance or metric function.
+For instances that we deem similar in some sense, we want their vector representation to be close according to some distance or similarity function.
 On the other hand, the vector representation of dissimilar examples should be further apart.
 Images provide an easy example.
 We would expect pictures of animals to be close together, and far apart from pictures of buildings.
 Inside the cluster of pictures of animals, we would also like for pictures of the same